ashaduri/gsmartcontrol/docs/troubleshooting.md

   - Smartctl's output for SCSI drives is completely different compared to ATA.
   Also, SCSI drives are rarely found in desktop systems and the servers rarely have X11 / Gtkmm running, so this is a low priority task.
 - Immediate Offline Tests are not supported.
-I haven't found a way to reliably monitor them.
+We have not found a way to reliably monitor them.
 Besides, they run automatically anyway if Automatic Offline Data Collection is enabled.
 - Testing is only supported on drives which correctly report their progress